 Crab Deviled Eggs recipe

-Crab Deviled Eggs are such a fun addition to your picnic or holiday menu.
-Sure you could make my classic Healthy Deviled Eggs, but when you are at it, why not WOW your guests with some gorgeous, rich, and salty crab meat?
+Crab Deviled Eggs are such a fun addition and perfect appetizer for your picnic or holiday menu.
+Sure, you could make my classic Healthy Deviled Eggs, but when you're at it, why not WOW your guests with some gorgeous, rich, and salty crab meat?
+My family just loves these, and they ask for them every year at Christmas.

 And don't shy away from making deviled eggs, they are actually pretty easy!
 If you can hard-boil an egg, you can make these Crab Deviled Eggs.